theclassicsponge/Discord_Bot/plan.md

 TBD
 ### Admin:
 TBD
-## How is it Going to be Used?
+## What Needs to be Added for the Initial Build

-- Search for Youtube channels and videos by name
-- Alerts for new videos from followed Youtube channels
-- Alert for new streams from followed Twitch streamers
-- Alert for new tweets from followed Twitter profiles
-- Display a welcome message and rules to new server users
-- Create new roles
-- Record audio as an MP3
+### Moderation:
 - Kick users
 - ban/unban users
+- softban users
+- clear messages
+- mute user from voice and text chat
 - ban specific links
 - have cooldown periods to avoid spam
 - Have a banned word filter and warn users
+- Record audio as an MP3

+### Admin:
+- Create new roles
+- auto assign roles to new users
+- remove roles from users
 - log bans, warnings, and kicks
-- Simple games with leaderboards
 - allow banned or warned users to appeal
+- disable a command
+- send message to kicked/banned users
+- edit join and leave message
 ### User:
-TBD
+Utilities:
+- Search for Youtube channels and videos by name
+- Alerts for new videos from followed Youtube channels
+- Alert for new streams from followed Twitch streamers
+- Alert for new tweets from followed Twitter profiles
+- Display a welcome message and rules to new server users
+- Simple games with leaderboards
+Games:
+- Coin flip
+- Blackjack
+- image game
-### Admin:
+### Website:
+- add the bot to a server
+- list of commands
+- contact info
+- social media links

 For admins and moderators
 ## What is the User Going to See When They Log in?
 ### Graphical Info?